sharonNissanov/legends-api/README.md

 # Display data from json file

-👍 This is app developed with: React JS. \
+👍 This app developed with: React JS. \
-👍 The app displays data from the json file \
+👍 This app displays data from the json file \
-👍 The app developed dynamically as possible \
+👍 I developed it dynamically as possible \
 👍 You can add objects to the json file and see the changes immediately on the screen \
 👍 The app is responsive, resize the browser window to see the responsive effect